ajs117/Coding-Demonstrators/README.md

 - PIano (C#): Plays a piano song based on the digits of pi.

 - Monte Pilo (C++): Calculates an approximation of pi using a Monte Carlo simulation.

+- ClockHands (C#): Calculates the angle between the hands on a clock at a specified time.

+- METAR decoder (WIP) (C#): Decodes METAR weather data (with in-built airport database)